tp7/tp7.github.io/source/contents/articles/javascript-video-filtering/index.md

 ### WebGL

 A completely different way of doing things is [WebGL][23].
 WebGL is basically a JavaScript interface for native OpenGL implementation, which allows you to run some fancy code on GPU.
 It's usually used for graphic programming in games and such, but you can also do some [image][24] and even [video][25] processing with it.
-Moreover, you don't have to call the usual getImageData routine, which means that it isn't limited to the usual 20ms lag.
+Moreover, you don't have to call the usual getImageData routine, which means that it isn't limited by the 20ms lag.

 But the power comes at a price - **WebGL is *not* designed for video processing and using it this way is a giant pain in the ass**.
 You need to go through the whole process of defining vertices (which will always cover the whole frame), defining texture positions (which will always cover the whole frame) and then [applying the video as a texture][26].
 Thankfully, WebGL is smart enough to get frames from the video automatically.
 Well, at least in Chrome and Firefox, IE11 is not so happy about it: